News analytics: Relative return strategies

 Scenario: The news sentiment score for direction of Sector $Z$ goes above $70$ out of $100$.

 Action: Include Sector $Z$ as a tactical bet in the asset allocation model.

 Exit Strategy: When the news sentiment score for direction of Sector $Z$ falls below $60$, remove the tactical bet for Sector $Z$ from the asset allocation model.

 Financial risk management

 The objective of financial risk management is to create economic value in a firm or to maintain a certain risk profile of an investment portfolio by using financial instruments to manage risk exposures, particularly credit risk and market risk.
-Other types include Foreign exchange, Shape, Volatility, Sector, Liquidity, Inflation risks, etc. As a specialization of risk management, financial risk management focuses on when and how to hedge using financial instruments to manage costly exposures to risk.
-Below, a few examples show how news analysis can be applied in the financial risk management space with the purpose to either arrive at better risk estimates in terms of Value at Risk (VaR) or to manage the risk of a portfolio to meet ones portfolio mandate.
+Other types include Foreign exchange, Shape, Volatility, Sector, Liquidity, Inflation risks, etc. Below, a few examples show how news analysis can be applied in the financial risk management space with the purpose to either arrive at better risk estimates in terms of Value at Risk (VaR) or to manage the risk of a portfolio to meet ones portfolio mandate.